 Mirrors are an incredibly useful decorating tool for anyone working in a small space.
 This is because their reflectiveness actually makes the room appear bigger.
 The mirror is already a key part of your bathroom, but if your space is small, you’ll want to put extra focus on it.
 Instead of a small round mirror, opt instead for something long and bold that takes up virtually the whole wall.
+Some additional bathroom lighting and fixtures will do the trick.
 It will make the room feel twice as big without you having to do anything.

 Opt for open shelving instead of closed cabinets.

 Although cabinets are great for storage in large bathrooms, they tend to feel a bit clunky and oversized in small ones.
 Instead of using cabinets, try installing a vertical open shelving unit.
 This has a few different benefits in a small bathroom.
 The first is that it makes use of the space vertically instead of horizontally, so it taps into an area you might not be using anyway, and it still gives you room to walk.
 The second is that it allows you to display your items in a chic and appealing way, which immediately gives the bathroom some style.
 Open shelving is particularly trendy right now, so it won’t be difficult to find affordable options at local furniture retailers.
 If you’re feeling particularly crafty, you can even build one yourself!

 Although dark colors can work well on larger bathrooms, they tend to make spaces that are already cramped feel even smaller.
 To prevent this from happening, try repainting your bathroom a white, cream, or light pastel color, and then use dark or bold colors as accents to show off your style.
 This makes the room feel much more airy and open, even if it’s really not much bigger than a closet.